MAXPAIN007/telegram_chat_filter/README.md

 - appeared for the first time;
 - or were updated since the previous run

-This file is useful when you want to see the whole updated chat, not only the newly added messages.
+This file is useful when you want to review the entire updated chat, not only the newly added messages.

 ---

 ### `processing_report.json`
-Contains a report for the current run:
+Contains a processing report for the current run:
 - how many files were uploaded;
 - how many were processed successfully;
 - how many failed;
 - how many chats were found;
 - how many remained after filtering;
 - how many were excluded;
-- how many were included in the final output files.
+- how many were included in the final outputs.

+---

+## Delta logic

+The application stores the previous full output snapshot in the `state` folder.

+### Basic mode state
+Basic mode keeps its own state separately.

+### Advanced mode state
+Advanced mode also keeps state separately, but **per automatically generated filter profile**.

+That means:
+- Basic mode does not overwrite Advanced mode history
+- one Advanced filter configuration does not overwrite another Advanced configuration
+- delta calculations stay isolated and correct

+---

+## Automatic Advanced profile isolation

+Each Advanced configuration is normalized and converted into an automatic profile ID using a hash.

+Because of that:
+- the user does not need to enter a manual profile name;
+- different advanced filter setups automatically get separate state history;
+- delta comparison is always linked to the correct Advanced filter profile.

+---

+## What the Reset delta history button does

+The **Reset delta history** button removes the current comparison history for the current mode/profile.

+After that:
+- the next run is treated as the first one;
+- comparison with the previous total will no longer be available;
+- delta files will be rebuilt from scratch.

+In Advanced mode, reset applies to the current advanced profile only.

 ---